imgurujeet/match-maker-app/README.md

 ## How to Contribute
 - Fork the repo and create a new branch.
 - Make necessary changes and push them.
-- Submit a pull request for review.
+- Submit a pull request for review..

 ## License
 This project is open-source and free to use.
 Feel free to contribute and improve it!